Marine Mammal Science

 As a result, the rapidly developing, and highly topical, discipline of marine mammal science is an area in which many excellent biology graduates seek to conduct research.

 It is, first and foremost, a course in quantitative marine ecology.
-The degree aims to address the unique scientific challenges of marine mammal physiology and behaviour with strong components of methodology, laboratory work, and field study.
+The degree aims to address the unique scientific challenges of marine mammal physiology and behaviour with strong components of analytical techniques, laboratory work, and research methods.
 The course is led by members of the world renowned Sea Mammal Research Unit (SMRU).

 The pages in this site will tell you more about the MSc in Marine Mammal Science, course details, entry requirements, and about how to find out more.
 We look forward to hearing from you!